GrapeCity/DebugRank/README.md

 # DebugRank
-Debug Rank is an android sample that uses MVP for the architecture to ease unit test coverage.
+DebugRank is an android sample that uses MVP for the architecture to ease unit test coverage.
 The app is the gamification of debugging code to find X bugs.

 See the published app in [Google Play](https://play.google.com/store/apps/details?id=debugrank.grapecity.com.debugrank&hl=en)